 wr call CALL

-where CALL is your call sign shown on the LCD if any.
+where CALL is your call sign shown on the display if any.
 Max length is ten characters.

 wr loc LOCATOR

-where LOCATOR is your locator shown on the LCD if any.
+where LOCATOR is your locator shown on the display if any.

 wr f0 FREQ MULTI